SMW & associates, Inc.

 Architect: ChrDAUER Architects

-This project consists of a horizontal addition and a third floor vertical addition to an existing two-story house.
-The structural elements were carefully inserted to support the third floor addition while several existing walls were removed in order to open up the existing spaces.
-In addition, a full seismic upgrade brought the building up to the current code requirements.
-Our innovative structural design along with careful coordination with the architect, made this modern addition and renovation possible within an old existing building.
+This residential addition and renovation project consisted of a horizontal addition and a third floor vertical addition to an existing two-story house.
+Structural elements were carefully inserted to support the third floor addition while several existing walls were removed in order to open up existing spaces.
+Additionally, a full seismic upgrade brought the building up to the current code requirements.
+Our innovative structural design along with careful coordination with the architect made this modern addition and renovation possible within an old, existing building.

 Shorstein Residence, Oakland, CA